Graduate School Requirements for the Ph.D.

 Candidates are required to demonstrate at least a reading knowledge of a third language, such as Latin, German, Italian, Arabic, or any other language related to the student’s areas of study, subject to the approval of the student’s advisor.
 This may be done by passing a level II examination given by the pertinent department, or by passing the two Latin, German, or Spanish Reading for Research courses (see pertinent department for course numbers) or the 1101-1103 series in other languages with a grade of "B" or better (the 1000-level series may not be substituted for 5000-level Reading for Research courses in departments where the latter exist, although students are free to take any additional courses on their own).
 Credit hours taken to satisfy the Language Requirement cannot be counted toward those required for the degree (GSH II.3.1.4).

 While we encourage our Ph.D. students to begin thinking of their main area of specialization and even of an eventual dissertation as early as possible in their program, we also want them to keep in mind the realities of the job market they will eventually enter.
 To that end, they should take a broad range of courses throughout their degree program in order to establish a familiarity with areas of French, Francophone, or Italian Studies outside of their specialization.
 Universities hiring at the Assistant Professor level today tend to favor candidates with solid pedagogical training and teaching experience and with at least two areas of teaching expertise.
 Ph.D.s pursuing non-academic careers also find a broad range of coursework essential.
-Examples of primary or secondary areas of specialization include, among many others, comparative studies, film studies, gender and sexuality studies, cultural studies, and second language acquisition.
+Examples of primary or secondary areas of specialization include, among many others, comparative studies, film studies, gender and sexuality studies, cultural studies, medieval and renaissance studies, and second language acquisition.

-At the beginning of the doctoral program, students are assigned to the Graduate Advisor in French, who is also Chair of the Graduate Studies Committee.
+At the beginning of the doctoral program, students are assigned to the Chair of the Graduate Studies Committee.
 By Spring semester of the second year of study (or Spring of the first year for those entering with an M.A.), each student must choose a major area and two minor areas of specialization.
 At that time, the Graduate Advisor, in consultation with the student, will appoint a major advisor selected from departmental faculty specializing in the area.
 The new major advisor will chair the student’s Candidacy Examination Committee and subsequently direct his/her dissertation.
 The appointment of a major advisor will be formalized with the appropriate departmental form (available from the Graduate Advisor or the ASC) and signed by the new advisor, the student, and the Graduate Advisor.
 Students should consult with the Graduate Advisor and/or their major advisor regularly throughout the program to ensure that they are fulfilling requirements and advancing in a timely manner.